 If an x-ray is needed, a team member will come to your exam room.
 If there is any possibility that you could be pregnant, it is important that you inform the team member.
 After explaining what x-ray you will have, you will be escorted to the x-ray room.
 For the x-ray, you need to remove any jewelry, or clothing that may interfere.
 A private area is provided for you to remove any clothing, if necessary.
 After the x-ray is taken, you can redress.
 After the provider reviews the x-ray, he or she will share the findings with you in the exam room.

-We accept most major insurances including Medicare and Medicaid (for the state in which you are being seen in).
+We accept most major insurances, TRICARE and VA, Medicare and Medicaid (for the state in which you are being seen in).
 We also accept cash, checks, credit cards, and Health Savings Account cards.

 In most cases, yes.
 We are skilled to evaluate most patients and if we are not the best provider to handle your health concerns, we can recommend a referral to an internal medicine or family medicine doctor who would be better suited to handle your condition or conditions.